Research in Nutritional Sciences

 Dr. Cox’s research interests include sensory evaluation and product development, with an emphasis on ingredient reduction (sodium, fat, sugar) and utilizing functional ingredients and value-added foods.
 For more information, see the Sensory Evaluation and Product Development Laboratory.

 Maternal and infant nutrition is related to child growth and later health as an adult.
 Hence, Dr. Gallo's research focuses on nutrition during the critical periods of development, from pregnancy to childhood.
 She has conducted seminal work on infant vitamin D requirements and continues to explore adherence and the appropriateness of current vitamin D recommendations for bone development.
 She is also interested in the diets of young children and how these relate to healthy growth.
 She works with vulnerable populations including those participating in the Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC).
-Her most recent work includes the development of culturally adapted interventions for pediatric obesity management among Latinos.
+For more information see the Child Diet and Health Disparities Lab.

-Dr. Giraudo research in the area of Community Nutrition.
-Her two areas of interest are in the field of Childhood Obesity in the State of Georgia.
-Through the Evaluation of Cooperative Extension Nutrition education programs gear to obesity and weight management and the training of students to conduct community research with Extension, to develop nutrition intervention programs to better address the needs of the community, specially to design childhood obesity interventions while working in extension office in the state of Georgia.
+Dr. Giraudo researches in the area of Community Nutrition.
+Her areas of interest are in the field of Childhood Obesity in the State of Georgia.
+Through the Evaluation of Cooperative Extension Nutrition education programs geared to obesity and weight management and the training of students to conduct community research with Extension, to develop nutrition intervention programs to better address the needs of the community, especially to design childhood obesity interventions while working in Extension in the state of Georgia.

 Her future interest is to address the Nutrition Education needs of the Hispanic Community.